trustlists/TrustLists/pull_request_template.md

 ```

 ---
 **Note**: Keep it simple!
-Only 4 fields required - use iconUrl for company logos.
+Only 5 fields required - name, website, trustCenter, description, and iconUrl.